-The decline in the Company's share price during the year resulted in the Company's market capitalization being substantially less than the carrying value of the Company's net assets.
+The decline in the Company's share price during 2012 resulted in the Company's market capitalization being substantially less than the carrying value of the Company's net assets.
 Due to the existence of this indicator of impairment, the Company was required to assess the exploration and evaluation assets for impairment by comparing the carrying value of these assets to estimated discounted future cash flows.
 Due to the current stage of the Company's portfolio of exploration and evaluation properties, the Company was unable to perform this assessment.
 As a result, the Company wrote down the carrying value of the exploration and evaluation properties to nil at December 31, 2012.
+This assessment has not changed for the year ended December 31, 2013.